Federal, state auditors to review Indy Public Housing Agency’s books Monday

 Hall’s comments came in early January, in the wake of his announced departure pending the anticipated expiration of his three-year contract.
 He has since signed a non-disclosure agreement with the City that forbids him from speaking publicly about the agency he left behind.

-Mayor Joe Hogsett has told Fox59 News that he has no plans to permanently replace Hall, pending agency financial and operational reviews this summer.
+Mayor Joe Hogsett has told CBS4 News that he has no plans to permanently replace Hall, pending agency financial and operational reviews this summer.

 Hogsett also indicated that all options regarding the future of IHA, which could include further privatization of its management and ownership of housing units that serve an estimated 25,000 Marion County residents, are on the table.